jwalton/rust-book-abridged/docs/ch04-ownership.md

 fn first_word_str(s: &str) -> &str {...}
 ```

 The first takes a reference to a String, the second takes a string slice.
 The second one, though, is generally preferred.
-It's trivial to convert a string to a slice, so you can call the second with any String, string slice, or string literal, or even a reference to a String (see [chapter 15][chap15] for more on type coercion).
+It's trivial to convert a string to a slice, so you can call the second with any `String`, string slice, or string literal, or even a reference to a `String` (see [chapter 15][chap15] for more on _deref coercion_).

-In the reverse directory, it's a bit tedious to convert a string slice into a String so the first version, `first_word_string`, is much less flexible.
+In the reverse direction, it's a bit tedious to convert a string slice into a `String`.
+As a result the first version, `first_word_string`, is much less flexible.

 ### Other Slices